 When Sandbox Mode is enabled, Authorize.net will record transactions without processing credit card charges.
 That means you can test your form without charging a credit card.

-- Test with your account at sandbox.authorize.net in Live Mode with the Sandbox Mode check box checked in FormAssembly.
-(If this does not work, please try again but without the Sandbox Mode box checked).
+- Test with your Authorize.net Sandbox account in Live Mode with the Sandbox Mode checkbox checked in FormAssembly.
+There is no reason to place your Sandbox account into Test Mode.

 Time to try it out!
-Make sure the Run Mode is set to Enabled at the top of the connector setup page, and click Apply at the bottom right.
+Ensure the setting at the top of the connector is Enabled and click Apply at the bottom.
 You're good to go!

 FormAssembly will not trigger Authorize.net's email receipt to be sent out to the customer.
 To send out a receipt, you will have to set up the Auto-Responder for your form.

 In order to send your users a copy of their response, you can use FormAssembly's Auto-Responder feature to send a copy of every submission automatically.
 You can customize the Auto-Responder to include details from the entire form or only information related to the transaction.

 This Form Was Not Submitted over an Encrypted Connection